 - Write a plan of your wishes for your care.
 This is sometimes called an anticipatory care plan or an advance care plan.
-There are different documents that can be used. - Write down your wishes about any medical care or treatment you would not want if you cannot make or communicate your decision.
-This is called an advance directive or a living will. - Choose (appoint) a power of attorney.
-This needs to be someone you trust to make decisions for you about your health and care or finances. - Write a will to make sure your loved ones are provided for in the way you want after you die, and that your wishes are followed.
-It is easier to make a will when you are feeling well. - Write down any wishes you have about organ and tissue donation or donating your body to research. - Plan your funeral, and possibly pay for it in advance.
+There are different documents that can be used (pages 16 to 21). - Write down your wishes about any medical care or treatment you would not want if you cannot make or communicate your decision.
+This is called an advance directive or a living will (pages 38 to 41). - Choose (appoint) a power of attorney.
+This needs to be someone you trust to make decisions for you about your health and care or finances (pages 32 to 35). - Write a will to make sure your loved ones are provided for in the way you want after you die, and that your wishes are followed.
+It is easier to make a will when you are feeling well (pages 25 to 29). - Write down any wishes you have about organ and tissue donation or donating your body to research (pages 46 to 47). - Plan your funeral, and possibly pay for it in advance (pages 50 to 57).